Having your vehicle egged is no joke. Damage to the paint is due primarily to the contents of the egg and not the impact.

 Now that the surface is clean and dry, we need to remove the damaged paint finish.
 This is done using car polish.
 Depending on how severe the damage is will determine which polish or polishes we will use.

-If the paint has deep scratches or looks like the picture above, you'll have to polish first with Extra Scratch Remover.
-The strong abrasives in Extra will safely remove the damaged layers of paint.
+If the paint has deep scratches or looks like the picture above, you'll have to polish first with No. 1 Clean & Polish.
+The strong but precise abrasives in No. 1 will safely remove the damaged layers of paint.
 Don't worry, we are talking microns so you won't be completely removing the clear coat.
 If applying by hand, use a plush cotton towel for the best results.
 Polish the surface until the appearance of the damage is reduced.
 This might take two to three applications so be patient.
-We have a tutorial with more information about how to apply car polish.

 If applying by machine such as a Dual Action Orbital, apply on a medium-high setting (varies by machine) with a cutting foam pad.

-After polishing with Extra, polish the surface with Paint Polish.
-Paint Polish is a finer grade polish and will enhance the depth and gloss of your paint.
+After polishing with No. 1 Clean & Polish, polish the surface with No. 2 One Step Polish.
+One Step Polish is a finer grade polish and will enhance the depth and gloss of your paint.
 After polishing, the surface should look significantly improved with the majority of the defect removed.

 After polishing the paint, you need to seal the finish with a protective layer of wax.
-Apply Glanz Wax with a foam applicator pad to protect the paint against oxidation, UV rays, bird droppings, acid rain, road grime and from any future egg attacks (if you should be so unfortunate).
-Read our guide to applying Glanz Wax for more detailed information.
+Apply No. 3 Polish & Wax with a foam applicator pad to protect the paint against oxidation, UV rays, bird droppings, acid rain, road grime and from any future egg attacks (if you should be so unfortunate).

 Remember that the sooner you can remove the contaminant, the less damage to the paint you'll have to fix.